Want to build muscle like this guy?

 For people who want to avoid that altogether, we built the solution – our uber-popular 1-on-1 coaching program pairs you with your own Nerd Fitness Coach who will get to know you, your goals, and your lifestyle, and handcraft a workout plan that’s specific to not only your body, but also to your schedule and life.

-We have a MASSIVE article on the exact number of sets and reps you should focus on based on your goals, but you can follow the basics here.
+We have a MASSIVE guide on the exact number of sets and reps you should focus on based on your goals, but you can follow the basics here.